In this Place - A public artwork for Lenah Valley

 • A Hundred Years in Carlton Street by Pat Griffiths

-by alex, over 6 years ago
+by alex, about 7 years ago

 A hundred and three years ago in 1914, newly weds Philip Griffiths and Ethelinda Archbald settled into their home in Arthur Street New Town.
 There they brought up their family of five children.